AzulSyst/Tooling-Task-V2/README.md

 ## Design Decisions

-Python because of simplicity of the task and availability of libraries designed for the task.
+Python was chosen for its simplicity and the rich ecosystem of libraries that facilitate system process inspection and CSV reporting.

 ## 🚀 Installation